 #7 – Tree Skirt & Gift Boxes

-Last but certainly not least, push your tree back a little into it’s final location and then place your tree skirt around the base.
-I like to use one that coordinates in with the main theme or accent colour.
+Last but certainly not least, push your tree back a little into its final location and then place your tree skirt around the base.
+I like to use one that coordinates with the main theme or accent colour.

-I try to have a few gifts pre-purchased and start the wrapping as early as possible.
+I try and have a few gifts pre-purchased and start the wrapping as early as possible.
 I love to have some gifts around the base to complete the setting.

-*Hint* If you used ribbon to decorate your tree, purchase some extra and use it to give a special touch some gift boxes – it looks fantastic!
+*Hint* If you used ribbon to decorate your tree, purchase some extra and use it to give that special touch to your gift boxes – it looks fantastic!